sisu-network/docs/docs/learn/how-bridge-is-secured.md

 What we want is a solution that is cheap (ideally one single transaction per cross chain transfer request) and decentralized (needs approval from multiple parties).
 This is where Sisu's solution fits in as it provides a cheaper and more decentralized solution for locking/unlocking assets from gateway smart contracts.

+**Pros**:
+- Easy to implement.
+- Require only one transaction per request

+**Cons**:
+- Fragile solution due to single point of failure.
+The loss of the private key could put all assets locked in all chains at risk.